 Employment benefits and expenses

-In this section, we look at employment benefits and expenses and the related tax treatment.
+We look at employment benefits and expenses, how they are valued and the related tax treatment.
+We also consider the position before 6 April 2016.

 If you are an employee and you are reimbursed for expenses, you may have to pay tax on the payments.
 But if they are expenses you incurred as part of your job, you may get tax relief on these expenses.